johnandelin/johnandelin/README.md

-- 👋 Hi, I’m @johnandelin
+- 👋 Hi, I’m @johnandelin.
-- 👀 I’m interested in statistics, data science, epidemiology
+- 👀 My interests include statistics, biostatistics, data science, crime analysis, and epidemiology.
-- 🌱 I’m currently a student
+- 🌱 I’m currently a student at Brigham Young University pursuing a degree in applied statistics.

 <!---
 johnandelin/johnandelin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.